vlang/v/README.md

 That will make V available everywhere, by adding it to your PATH.
 Please restart your shell/editor after that, so that it can pick up the new PATH variable.

-NB: there is no need to run `v symlink` more than once - v will still be available, even after `v up`, restarts, and so on.
+> Note: There is no need to run `v symlink` more than once - v will still be available, even after `v up`, restarts, and so on.
 You only need to run it again if you decide to move the V repo folder somewhere else.